Rebuilding Credit After Bankruptcy

 Chapter 13 bankruptcy, you have probably heard that it could have a negative impact

-also know that the lingering effects of your bankruptcy do not have to
+that the effects of your bankruptcy do not have to be permanent.
+If you

-be permanent.
-As long as you take the right steps to rebuild your credit
+take the right steps to rebuild your credit after bankruptcy, it will

-after bankruptcy, it won’t be long before your credit score starts
+not be long before your credit score bounces back.

 There are many ways to rebuild your credit after bankruptcy, including: